Moon So-ri: Early life and education

-Career as actress
+Acting career

-1999 to 2005: Early career and breakthrough roles in films
+1999–2005: Early career and breakthrough roles in films

 After graduating from Sungkyunkwan University in February 1999, Moon applied for the 26th MBC open talent exam, but failed.
 Recognizing her limited prior acting experience and industry connections, she chose to pursue academic study in acting and was accepted into the Department of Theater at Seoul Institute of the Arts.

 That year, Moon learned of an audition for Lee Chang-dong's Peppermint Candy through Cine21.
 The audition process lasted two to three months, during which she considered whether to pursue the role or continue her college education.
 After consulting an assistant director, she contacted Lee directly.
 Although Lee could not guarantee the role, he advised her to make her own decision.
 Moon opted to withdraw from college and received a tuition refund.
 Despite industry preference for a more established actress, she secured the role after competing against 2,000 other hopefuls, making her debut alongside Sul Kyung-gu.
-Lee was reportedly impressed by Moon’s natural and relatable presence, and her initiative in contacting him also influenced the casting.
+Lee was reportedly impressed by Moon's natural and relatable presence, and her initiative in contacting him also influenced the casting.

 For two years following Peppermint Candy, Moon did not receive any feature film offers, and a television drama offer was ultimately given to another actress.
 During this period, she primarily appeared in short films, including Black Cut (2001), The 19th Plan of the Outer Space (2001), To the Spring Mountain (2001),' To Bomsan (2002), Sangam-dong World Cup (2002), and The Match (2002), and served as a narrator for documentaries.
 Holding a teaching license, Moon taught Chinese characters to elementary students and tutored disabled individuals at a welfare center.
 During this time, she reconnected with Lee Chang-dong who was volunteering while researching for his upcoming film Oasis.